tamnguyenbbt/Okapi/README.md

 * To be updated

 ## Work with TestExecutor
-* TestExecutor class has methods to help you to perform complex calculations in fewer lines of code
+* TestExecutor class has the methods to help you perform complex calculations in fewer lines of code
 * Below are some examples

 ````
 	TestExecutor.Run(HasStudents(), () =>
         {
-             SelectAllStudent();
+             SelectAllStudents();
         });
 ````